 - Check network settings – might be automatically connecting to another network.
 Unclick “automatic connection” in Network Preferences and re-order the networks so that eduroam is first under “Advanced…”

 - Ask the student whether or not he or she has changed his or her password recently.
 Passwords are saved and do not automatically update after it has been changed.
 If so, go to the next line

 - PC’s should prompt for credentials when logging in fails.

-- Mac: Delete old saved profile by going to network preferences, advanced settings, 802.1X and delete the purple air profile by clicking the minus sign.
+- Mac: Delete old saved profile by going to network preferences, advanced settings, 802.1X and delete the eduroam profile by clicking the minus sign.

 - Check location (create new location, or try Automatic if not already on Automatic)

 - If there are viruses on the machine, sometimes it will caught by the Williams servers and denied access to the network.
 Make sure to run the antivirus software and ask Guy to check if that computer has been blocked.

 - Have them check their email on another machine.
 If they have an email about MIAA protection rights, then they have been blocked from the Williams network.
 The email will explain more.

 - If they stop being able to receive or send email, or accessing their account, even after changing their password, ask them if they’ve given out their password recently through email.
 If so, they’ve been phished (password stolen).
 OIT and Williams administration does not ask for passwords ever.
 If one gets the message “Cannot access corporate account” when attempting to log into webmail, then it has been deactivated because it is being used to send spam.
 The OIT site has good ways to remedy this, but basically all you can do is change their password and then refer them to Desktop (at [email protected] or x4090)